We are now several weeks into the new normal.

 BlueJeans offers secure, multiparty video conferencing for intimate meetings and large town hall-style events.

-Zoom may need no introduction by this point—it has become the go-to video meeting app for
+Zoom may need no introduction by this point—it has become the go-to video meeting app for teams.

 A social networking service for group video chat, Houseparty is easy-to-use and compatible with both desktop and mobile.